baseboxorg/community-node/doc/FAQ.md

 ***What is the Community Node project?***

 The Community Node project is a proposal to manage and operate a node on the Tron main net.
-It is an Open Source proposal, which means if and when the proposal is adopted and the organization is formed, it will be owned 100% by the public, managed by the owners through an election process.
-In the meantime, we are committed to sharing all of our accrued knowledge by printing it in our public repository.
+It is an Open Source proposal, which means we are committed to leaving something behind when we're gone.
+Our Mission is to become an intellectual asset for the community.
+These are still the early days of crypto.
+Other cryptocurrencies to come along will surely use Tron's open source application as a starting point for their blockchain networks, as well as Tron's Super Representative structure.
+Those Super Representatives will be creating organizations very similar to ours.
+We chose to make our project Open Source in order to provide a resource for those who come after us.

 ***Someone said something about earning TRX.
-How does that work***
+How does that work?***

 Community Node will reward the voters who elect it to Super Representative.